Technology: Jobs

 Since the invention of the wheel, technologies have helped increase humans' economic output.
-Past automation has both substituted and complemented labor; machines replaced humans at some lower-paying jobs (for example in agriculture), but this was compensated by the creation of new, higher-paying jobs.
+Past automation has both substituted and complemented labor; machines replaced humans at some lower-paying jobs (for example, in agriculture), but this was compensated by the creation of new, higher-paying jobs.
 Studies have found that computers did not create significant net technological unemployment.
 Due to artificial intelligence being far more capable than computers, and still being in its infancy, it is not known whether it will follow the same trend; the question has been debated at length among economists and policymakers.
 A 2017 survey found no clear consensus among economists on whether AI would increase long-term unemployment.
-According to the World Economic Forum's "The Future of Jobs Report 2020", AI is predicted to replace 85 million jobs worldwide, and create 97 million new jobs by 2025.
+According to the World Economic Forum's "The Future of Jobs Report 2020", AI is predicted to replace 85 million jobs worldwide and create 97 million new jobs by 2025.
 From 1990 to 2007, a study in the U.S. by MIT economist Daron Acemoglu showed that an addition of one robot for every 1,000 workers decreased the employment-to-population ratio by 0.2%, or about 3.3 workers, and lowered wages by 0.42%.
-Concerns about technology replacing human labor however are long-lasting.
-As US president Lyndon Johnson said in 1964, "Technology is creating both new opportunities and new obligations for us, opportunity for greater productivity and progress; obligation to be sure that no workingman, no family must pay an unjust price for progress." upon signing the National Commission on Technology, Automation, and Economic Progress bill.
+Concerns about technology replacing human labor, however, are long-lasting.
+As U.S. President Lyndon Johnson said in 1964 upon signing the National Commission on Technology, Automation, and Economic Progress bill, "Technology is creating both new opportunities and new obligations for us, opportunity for greater productivity and progress; obligation to be sure that no workingman, no family must pay an unjust price for progress."

 Security

-With the growing reliance of technology, there have been security and privacy concerns along with it.
-Billions of people use different online payment methods, such as WeChat Pay, PayPal, Alipay, and much more to help transfer money.
+With the growing reliance on technology, there have been security and privacy concerns along with it.
+Billions of people use different online payment methods—such as WeChat Pay, PayPal, Alipay, and many more—to help transfer money.
 Although security measures are placed, some criminals are able to bypass them.
-In March 2022, North Korea used Blender.io, a mixer which helped them to hide their cryptocurrency exchanges, to launder over $20.5 million in cryptocurrency, from Axie Infinity, and steal over $600 million worth of cryptocurrency from the game's owner.
+In March 2022, North Korea used Blender.io, a mixer that helped them to hide their cryptocurrency exchanges, to launder over $20.5 million in cryptocurrency from Axie Infinity and steal over $600 million worth of cryptocurrency from the game's owner.
 Because of this, the U.S. Treasury Department sanctioned Blender.io, which marked the first time it has taken action against a mixer, to try to crack down on North Korean hackers.
 The privacy of cryptocurrency has been debated.
 Although many customers like the privacy of cryptocurrency, many also argue that it needs more transparency and stability.